 1. The temperatures used for canning foods ranges from ____________________

 d) 100-121 degree C

-Explanation: The temperatures used for canning foods ranging from 100 degree C for high-acid foods to 121 degree C for low-acid foods.
+Explanation: The temperatures used for canning foods ranging from 100 degrees C for high-acid foods to 121 degrees C for low-acid foods.

 2. In the high-temperature short-time (HTST) method of pasteurization, milk is exposed to a temperature of _________